Fentanyl Rehab in Kennesaw, GA

 As we mentioned above, many drug dealers mix fentanyl with other drugs, like cocaine, heroin, methamphetamine, and MDMA, because it is cheap and produces a stronger high.
 This is extremely dangerous because opioids are riskier when combined with other drugs and because fentanyl’s strength can easily lead to overdose – particularly with individuals who have not taken fentanyl before or are unaware they are taking the drug.

 In addition to being dangerous, fentanyl is extremely addictive.
+According to the 2020 National Survey on Drug Use and Health, 9.3 million people aged 12 and older misused prescription painkillers like fentanyl in the past year.
 Many people are unable to stop using fentanyl without treatment.